Rolleicord

 The Rolleicord is a medium-format twin lens reflex camera made by Franke & Heidecke (Rollei) between 1933 and 1976.
 It was a simpler, less expensive version of the high-end Rolleiflex TLR, aimed at amateur photographers who wanted a high-quality camera but could not afford the expensive Rolleiflex.
 Several models of Rolleicord were made; the later models generally had more advanced features and tend to be valued higher in today's market.

+History

 The first Rolleicord, introduced in November 1933, was the Rolleicord I. This camera was a simplified version of the Standard Rolleiflex, with a cheaper 75mm Zeiss Triotar lens and a simplified film advance mechanism using a knob instead of the crank found on the Rolleiflex.
 The Rolleicord I was available either with a plain leatherette covering or elaborately patterned metal faceplates.
 The latter variant is referred to as the "Art Deco" Rolleicord.